zapplyjobs/New-Grad-Jobs-2027/README.md

 <img src="images/connect.png" alt="Explore Around">

-Check out what we're doing on our socials, join our community to connect with fellow job seekers, get career advice, keep a lookout for free templates, and stay updated on the latest opportunities!
+Check out what we're doing on our socials, join our community to connect with fellow job seekers, get career advice, keep a lookout for free templates, and stay updated on the latest opportunities.

 <p align="center">
   <a href="https://www.instagram.com/zapplyjobs"><img src="images/socials-instagram.png" alt="Instagram" height="50"></a>